lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 - **ISRCs**
   ISRC stands for `International Standard Recording Code` and is a code uniquely identifying a specific recording.
-  There is not much to add.
+  There is not much to add here.
 Jellyfin does not store this code, so the only option is to ask MusicBrainz.
-  In some cases, there are multiple ISRCs stored in MusicBrainz.
+  In some cases, there may be multiple ISRCs stored in MusicBrainz for a specific recording.
 In these cases, the plugin simply chooses the first one.

 ##### Use alternative event for recognizing listens